abloo/JavaStreams/README.md

 # JavaStreams
-Some important java stream Questions to pracitce
+Some important java stream Questions to pracitice